 Need for automation in software development

 “You can mass-produce hardware; you cannot mass-produce software; you cannot mass-produce the human mind.”

 These days, organizations try to increase the headcount of software developers to speed up delivery.
-However, while one can easily scale up production in other industries by increasing headcount, it’s not usually the case with software.
+However, in other industries, production can be scaled up by increasing headcount, but not in software industries.

 Moreover, traditional software development is a process that is slow, wasteful, and fragmented.
-If we consider an average software developer, the person spends 4 hours waiting for tests to complete, 3.5 hours to create builds and about 3 hours on environment management.
-Therefore, more than a quarter of their workweek is wasted on doing work that isn’t impactful.
+If we consider an average software developer, the person spends 4 hours waiting for tests to complete, 3.5 hours creating builds and about 3 hours on environment management.
+Therefore, more than a quarter of their workweek is wasted working on something that isn’t impactful.
 This is a big reason why automation is needed in software development.

-The software engineers are also highly skilled and well-paid.
-So, it’s usually difficult for companies to scale human resources.
-Automation, therefore, can help organizations take care of the grunt work while freeing up software developers to focus on doing the high-impact work.
+Software engineers are also highly skilled and well-paid.
+So, it is difficult for companies to scale human resources.
+Automation can take care of the grunt work while freeing software developers to focus on high-impact work.